 Electrophysiology

 Animals were anaesthetized with isoflurane (1ml; applied in enclosed container) and then decapitated.
 Brains were rapidly removed and placed in ice cold cutting solution containing (mM): NaCl 118, KCl 2.5, NaHCO3 25, glucose 10, MgCl2 4, CaCl2 0.5 and NaH2PO4 1.2.
 Coronal brain slices (300 μm) were prepared using a vibratome (Leica VT 1000S).
 Slices were allowed to recover in oxygenated (95% O2/5% CO2) artificial cerebrospinal fluid (aCSF) (in mM: NaCl 118, KCl 2.5, NaHCO3 25, glucose 10, MgCl2 1.3, CaCl2 2.5 and NaH2PO4 1.2) at 35°C for at least 30 min, then kept at room temperature for at least another 30 min before experiments were commenced.
 Slices were transferred to the recording chamber as required and were continuously perfused with oxygenated aCSF through a gravity fed system and maintained at 30-32°C. In cases where either a virus or a tracer was injected, slices containing the injection sites were also kept to determine localized injection sites.
 Slices were visualized using an upright microscope (BX50WI, Olympus Optical, Tokyo, Japan) with a 5x NA 0.1 or 40x NA 0.8 objective and infrared and differential interference contrast optics.
 Fluorescent neurons were visualized by using an LED system (pE-2, CoolLED) and YFP/RFP filter sets (Olympus).
 Electrodes (3-7 MΩ) were filled with a pipette solution containing (mM): KMeSO4 135, NaCl 7, HEPES 10, Mg2ATP 2, Na3GTP 0.3, EGTA 0.3, biocytin 8 (pH 7.3 with KOH, osmolarity ~290 mOsm/kg).
 Signals were recorded using a patch clamp amplifier (Multiclamp 700B, Axon instruments).
 Sampling rate was 20 kHz and signals were digitized at 2 kHz (Instrutech, ITC-16).
 All data were acquired, stored and analyzed using Axograph X (Axograph, V 1.2.1).
 For all the voltage-clamp recordings, cells were held at -60 to -70 mV by injecting current if needed and cells with a resting membrane potential above -55mV were excluded from the analysis.
 For current-clamp recordings, recordings were corrected for bridge-balance and pipette resistance.
 All investigations were performed on the ipsilateral site of injection.
 Access resistance was 5-25 MΩ and was monitored throughout the experiment (cells with access resistance changes >25% were excluded).
 Drugs were bath applied by using a gravity-fed system that allowed continuous change of solutions.
 For optogenetic stimulation, 470 nm light pulses were applied with a CoolLed system (pE-2) attached to the upright microscope (Olympus BX51WI).
 5ms pulses were applied to evoke postsynaptic responses and 200ms pulses were used to study infected neurons.
 Maximal light output at 470 nm was measured at 2mW (ThorLabs, optical power meter).
 Electrophysiolocigal responses were analysed using AxoGraph.
 For synaptic responses, an average of 5-10 traces were taken for analysis.
 For optogenetic stimulation, only samples with at least one synaptic response to maximal intensity light pulses were used for the statistics.
 Electrical stimulation (at 0.1 ms using a stimulator-box) was done by using a patch-clamp pipette filled with 3M saline and the ground loop wire was place in the bath.
 Intrinsic firing properties were analysed at current injections of two-fold threshold firing.
+Drug application of Picrotoxin (100 μM), CGP55845 (1 mM), NBQX (20 mM) and APV (100 mM) (all from tocris) were done through a gravity fed system.
 Analytical tests were performed with SPSS (IBM) or Prism (GraphPad).
 Outliers were determined by Grubb’s test (http://graphpad.com/quickcalcs/Grubbs1.cfm).
 Graphs were created using Adobe Illustrator CS5.
 All results are expressed as mean ± s.e. mean.

 Immunohistochemistry